jupyter/governance/_sources/software_subprojects.md

 ## SSC Representation

-Official Jupyter Software Subprojects that have large and active enough teams to have a standalone, formal Decision-Making Body will elect and maintain a single representative to the SSC.
-The decision-making body of each such Subproject is free to set term limits or rotate this responsibility as they see fit.
+Official Jupyter Software Subprojects that have large and active enough teams to have a standalone, formal Subproject Council will elect and maintain a single representative to the SSC.
+The Subproject Council of each such Subproject is free to set term limits or rotate this responsibility as they see fit.

 There exist two categories of Subprojects that, while operating under Jupyter’s governance, do not have a dedicated delegate to the SSC:

-- There are a number of smaller and/or low-activity Subprojects that don’t have enough active participants to have a standalone decision-making body.
-The SSC itself will be the formal decision-making body for these Subprojects when necessary, while otherwise allowing the team to manage its day-to-day activities.
+- There are a number of smaller and/or low-activity Subprojects that don’t have enough active participants to have a standalone Subproject Council.
+The SSC itself will be the formal Subproject Council for these Subprojects when necessary, while otherwise allowing the team to manage its day-to-day activities.
 - Projects in the Jupyter Incubator will only acquire official SSC representation if/once they graduate to official Jupyter Subproject status.